-Banker Luke De Rossi must sell the Australian beach house he inherited from his mobster uncle, fast.
+Banker Luke de Rossi must sell the Australian beach house he inherited from his mobster uncle, fast.
 But then he runs up against Beth Jones.
-Is she the rightful tenant?
-A reporter out for a scoop?
+Who is she?
+The rightful tenant?
+A reporter?
 His uncle’s lover?
-Luke wants answers – almost as much as he wants Beth.
+Luke wants answers – almost as much as he wants Beth!

 Silhouette Desire ~ North America – February 2012 / Australia/NZ – March 2012

 For a moment Beth Jones had to steady herself against the kitchen sink, her heart pounding basketball hard against her ribs as she stared out into her leafy front garden.
 Right into the impeccably dressed, clean-shaven face of trouble.